Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-This defines the analytical boundary for the localization transition in the presence of quasiperiodic potential and nonreciprocal hopping.
-We first fix $h=0$ and plot the phase diagram of the $V-W$ parameter plane under PBC, as shown in Fig. \ref{figS3}(a).
+We first fix $h=0$ and plot the phase diagram on the $V$-$W$ parameter plane under the PBC, as shown in Fig. \ref{figS4}(a).
 The phase diagram exhibits three distinct phases.
-Phases I and II are both characterized by a fractal dimension $D_f \approx 0.64$, corresponding to SCP, but are distinguished by their winding numbers: the winding number is positive in phase I and negative in phase II.
-States on the boundary between the two phases remain skin critical states but possess a zero winding number.
+Phases I and II are both characterized by a fractal dimension $D_f \approx 0.64$, corresponding to the SCP with different winding numbers: the winding numbers $\omega > 0$ in Phase I and $\omega < 0$ in Phase II.
+States on the boundary between the two phases remain skin critical states but possess a zero winding number $\omega=0$.
 Phase III displays a vanishing fractal dimension and belongs to the Anderson-localized (AL) phase.
-The eigenstates of each phase under both PBC and OBC are illustrated in Figs. \ref{figS3}(b-d).
-Eigenstates in phases I and II are skin critical states under PBC, but become left-skin states and right-skin states under OBC, respectively.
-This difference arises from the opposite signs of the winding numbers in the two phases.
-Eigenstates in phase III exhibit Anderson localization under both boundary conditions.
-Since skin critical states with zero winding number appear only at phase boundaries under the above parameters, we further fix $W = 2$ and plot the phase diagram of the $V-h$ parameter plane under PBC to obtain an entire SCP with zero winding number, as shown in Fig. \ref{fig3}(Se).
+The eigenstates of each phase under both the PBC and OBC are illustrated in Figs. \ref{figS4}(b-d).
+Eigenstates in Phases I and II are bulk-interface skin critical states under the PBC, while become left-skin states and right-skin states under the OBC, respectively.
+Eigenstates in Phase III are fully localized under both the PBC and OBC.

+We further fix $W = 2$ and plot the phase diagram on the $V$-$h$ parameter plane under the PBC and obtain a phase regime with the SCP of zero winding number, as shown in Fig. \ref{figS4}(e).
 This diagram also exhibits three phases: the SCP phase with $\omega = 0$ (phase I), the extended phase with $D_f \to 1$ and $\omega < 0$ (phase II), and the AL phase (phase III).
-The eigenstates of these phases under PBC and OBC are presented in Figs. \ref{figS3}(f-h).
-In phase I, the system is globally reciprocal yet locally non-reciprocal, and the winding number $\omega = 0$.
-Consequently, no skin effect occurs, and the eigenstates preserve the characteristics of SCP under both boundary conditions.
-The extended phase exhibits extended state under PBC but become right-skin state under OBC.
-The AL phase remains localized under both boundary conditions.
+The eigenstates of these phases under the PBC and OBC are presented in Figs. \ref{figS4}(f-h).
+In phase I with the winding number $\omega = 0$, the system is globally reciprocal yet locally non-reciprocal, and the eigenstates preserve the characteristics of the bulk-interface SCP under both boundary conditions.
+The eigenstates in the extended phase are extended under the PBC but become right-skin modes under the OBC, and are always localized in the AL phase under both boundary conditions.